 I mention on one of the other pages a short rather abstract musical number I programmed on the TI.
 I also wrote the usual simple and stupid games as I was learning the system, and some slightly more sophisticated that I liked and played a lot, which says something about me, I guess.
 None of these are very fancy or earth shattering, but I have made a diskette image which collects them.
 The diskette includes a couple which may or not be my work, all or in part, but read the text file below for further true confessions.

-I'll include my latest CATALOG program that offers multiple output options, including RS232 for text capture, and special 'label' formatting for HP and Okidata printers.
-That diskette will coming soon, I promise... (but don't hold your breath.)
+I once planned to include here my latest CATALOG programs that offer multiple output options, including RS232 for text capture, and special 'label' formatting for HP and Okidata printers.
+That diskette, alas, will not be coming.

 I alluded to the story of how I adapted my Extended BASIC 40-column routines for the Gram Gracker.
 Here's the full story in two formats: text extracted from the original source with my TIFiles utility and hand-converted to HTML, and the original file stand-alone, with a TIFILES header and a sanitized PC filename.
 This was posted on Compuserve, and that's my old (old) Compuserve ID at he end.